LearnWeb3DAO/Re-Entrancy/README.md

 ---

 Let's understand how this works with the example shown in the above diagram.
-Let's say `Contract A` has some function - call it `f()` that does 3 things:
+Let's say `Contract A` has some function - call it `f()` - that does 3 things:

 - Checks the balance of ETH deposited into `Contract A` by `Contract B`
 - Sends the ETH back to `Contract B`
 - Updates the balance of `Contract B` to 0

 Since the balance gets updated after the ETH has been sent, `Contract B` can do some tricky stuff here.
-If `Contract B` was to create a `fallback()` or `receive()` function in it's contract, which would execute when it received ETH, it could call `f()` in `Contract A` again.
+If `Contract B` was to create a `fallback()` or `receive()` function in its contract, which would execute when it received ETH, it could call `f()` in `Contract A` again.

 Since `Contract A` hasn't yet updated the balance of `Contract B` to be 0 at that point, it would send ETH to `Contract B` again - and herein lies the exploit, and `Contract B` could keep doing this until `Contract A` was completely out of ETH.

 ## BUIDL

-We will create a couple of smart contracts, `GoodContract` and `BadContract` to demonstrate this behaviour. `BadContract` will be able to drain all the ETH out from `GoodContract`.
+We will create a couple of smart contracts, `GoodContract` and `BadContract`, to demonstrate this behaviour. `BadContract` will be able to drain all the ETH out from `GoodContract`.

 Lets build an example where you can experience how the Re-Entrancy attack happens.